appserver-io/appserver/_tuts/running-typo3-neos-on-appserver-io.md

 `chmod -R 775 /opt/appserver/webapps/neos/`

 After that you are able to use the TYPO3 Neos installer just by opening a browser and calling the URL http://neos.local:9080/setup.
-If you do so TYPO3 Neos let you go thorugh the installation easily.
+If you do so TYPO3 Neos let you go throught the installation easily.
 At the first page Neos is asking for the initial installation password which you can find in

 `/opt/appserver/webapps/neos/Data/SetupPassword.txt`